-There are a few accessories that I recommend purchasing along with the Blue Yeti.
-When purchasing any of these accessories, it is important to verify the compatibly with the Blue Yeti because of its unconventional design.
+There are a few accessories that I recommend purchasing, along with the Blue Yeti.
+When purchasing any of these accessories, it is important to verify the compatibility with the Blue Yeti because of its unconventional design.

 The first is a pop filter, which will prevent the loud popping sounds from certain words (usually that start with the letter “P”).
 This will certainly help the Blue Yeti sound better.
 I use a simple foam pop filter, which was under $15 on Amazon and does the job.

 The last accessory I recommend is a shock mount, which will isolate your microphone from external vibrations.
-This means that if you hit your desk out of frustration, those vibrations will not be picked up by the microphone and will not be heard by your audience.
+If you hit your desk out of frustration, those vibrations will not be picked up by the microphone and will not be heard by your audience.

 Yeti Professional Bundle

-For those of you who are willing to spend a bit more, you can purchase the Blue Yeticaster Professional Broadcast Bundle, which comes with a shock mount and boom arm.
+For those willing to spend a bit more, you can purchase the Blue Yeticaster Professional Broadcast Bundle, which comes with a shock mount and boom arm.
 With this package, you can produce the best sound quality with the Blue Yeti microphone.